 A highlight of a Rome Underground tour is a visit to Nero's famous Domus Aurea (Golden House).
 The huge underground rooms, in some cases still adorned with splendid paintings, manage to communicate only a tiny part of what must have been the magnificence and monumentality of the complex that the Emperor Nero had built, on an area of 80 hectares.

-The Mamertine Prison (named after the Sabine god Mamers, corresponding to the Latin "Mars"), lies hidden underground and consists of two levels: the upper part, trapezoidal in shape, is the actual Mamertine prison, known with this name since the Middle Ages; the lower part, instead, is the Tullianum, a cavity so-called already in Roman times due to the presence of a spring.
-According to legend, the Apostles Peter and Paul were imprisoned here .
+During our underground Rome tours you'll discover also the Mamertine Prison (named after the Sabine god Mamers, corresponding to the Latin "Mars"), lies hidden underground and consists of two levels: the upper part, trapezoidal in shape, is the actual Mamertine prison, known with this name since the Middle Ages; the lower part, instead, is the Tullianum, a cavity so-called already in Roman times due to the presence of a spring.
+According to legend, the Apostles Peter and Paul were imprisoned here.

 Below the Museo Barracco, four metres beneath the current street level there are interesting structures pertaining to a construction dating from the mid-4th Century, probably a rich man's house.
 It's possible to see the remains of the colonnaded courtyard with its splendid pavement of polychrome marble slabs, the capitals of the columns and a circular marble basin.

-Throughout the urban landscape of Rome, there are telltale signs of the influence of previously existing structures buried beneath the modern-day streets of Rome.
+Throughout the urban landscape of Rome, there are telltale signs of the influence of previously existing structures buried beneath the modern-day streets of Rome that will be easy to rediscover with the several guided tours of the subterranean Rome.
 Beneath the Piazza di Grotta Pinta, lies the Theatre of Pompeii, where Julius Caesar was assassinated.
 The particular semi-circle shape of the Piazza reflects the internal curve of the facade of the Theater, built between 61 and 55 B.C.